More Medications Facts

 Neuropathic pain

-Antiepileptic drugs are useful in the treatment of neuropathic pain.
+Antiepileptics are useful in the treatment of neuropathic pain.
 There are good theoretical explanations how topiramate can alleviate neuropathic pain.
 Topiramate acts on neuronal transmission in several ways: by modulating voltage-gated sodium ion channels, potentiating gamma-aminobutyric acid inhibition, blocking excitatory glutamate neurotransmission, modulating voltage-gated calcium ion channels, and by inhibiting carbonic anhydrase.

-There are good reasons for a trial of topiramate in persons with neuropathic pain where conventional medical treatments have failed.
+There are good reasons for a trial of topiramate in persons with neuropathic pain where conventional treatments have failed.
 Although not currently licensed for treating pain, topiramate should be considered before invasive methods of pain relief are contemplated 37.

 In randomized, double-blind trial topiramate reduced pain visual analog score, worst pain intensity and sleep disruption in patients with painful diabetic neuropathy 44.